 Derinkuyu was designed for the early Christians who escaped from the Roman soldiers when it was first built, so there is a baptistery, a missionary school and even a place of confession.
 In the middle ages it was used by the Byzantine people to protect them from the Arab raids.

 Visiting the castles is one of the most interesting things to do in Cappadocia.
 The living spaces carved into the hills have been home to thousands of people.
-The following two titles will be about Cappadocia Castles.
+The next two topics of the Cappadocia travel blog will introduce the famous hills of the region.

 14. Uchisar Castle